LicensePlates.cc

 Indiana License Plates

-The Bicentennial base reused numbers from the 2008 base upon renewal, making it very difficult to track highs.
-Here is our information for the 2008 base:
+The 2013-16 Bicentennial base reused numbers from the 2008 base upon renewal, continuing to make it very difficult to track highs.
+Indiana randomly issued the prior 2008 base, so tracking highs had already become impossible.

 Eric has documented the following observations about the 2008 issue:

-In the 1-letter suffix, only A, C, F, J, K, M, Q, S, W, and Y have been seen.
+In the 1-letter suffix, only A, C, F, J, K, M, Q, S, W, and Y observed.

 Based on the above, it appears they don't use I or O in the 1st letter position regardless of how many letters there are.